CryptoBlades/cb-gitbook-wiki/weapons/reforging.md

 ![](../.gitbook/assets/reforge.png)

-Reforging weapons is the process of spending SKILL tokens to burn one weapon into another.
+Reforging weapons is the process of spending $XWeapon tokens to burn one weapon into another.
 The target weapon receives bonus power, and the burned weapon disappears.

-Alongside weapon forging, reforging serves as one of the two SKILL sinks in the game.
+Alongside weapon forging, reforging serves as one of the two $XWeapon sinks in the game.
 Reforging also gives value to the massive amounts of one to three star weapons that a player may receive when trying to forge for four or five stars.

 ## LB, 4B, and 5B